Brokerage Comparison

 Types of Brokerage Firms: A Comparison

-Understanding the broad categories of brokers is the first step in narrowing down your choices.
+Understanding the broad categories of brokers is the first step in narrowing down your choices based on your trading profile.

 | Broker Type | Key Advantage | Main Downside | Best For |